 New projects keep coming

 Finally, the cycle of states entering into agreements with companies to build projects that deliver offshore wind power has not slowed down.
 New York made an unprecedented investment in renewable energy, including the selection of three new offshore wind projects for a total of over 4GW of power.
-Connecticut issued an RFP for 2GW of offshore wind power (closing on January 31), and New Jersey announced the selection of x new wind projects, totaling over XGW, with an anticipated accelerated 4th solicitation to come.
+Connecticut issued an RFP for 2GW of offshore wind power (closing on January 31), and New Jersey announced the selection of 2 new wind projects, totaling over 3.7MW, with an anticipated accelerated 4th solicitation to come.

 While some threats to offshore wind projects currently being developed remain, the bulk of projects now in the pipeline have been recalibrated to our current economic realities, backed by states committed to advancing offshore wind for its economic, community, and environmental benefits.
 Offshore wind is alive and well and - with continued commitment and investments - has a bright future ahead in our region.